Rockies vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- Colorado is 15-36 this season when entering a game as the underdog by +140 or more on the moneyline.
+- Colorado has a record of 1-14, a 6.7% win rate, when it's set as an underdog of +180 or more by sportsbooks this season.

-- The Rockies have an implied victory probability of 41.7% according to the moneyline set for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that the Rockies have a 35.7% chance of pulling out a win.

-- So far this season, Colorado and its opponents have hit the over in 39 of its 91 games with a total.
+- Colorado and its opponents have gone over the total this season in 39 of its 92 opportunities.

 - The Rockies have posted a record of 10-8-0 against the spread this season.